A new approach to bipartite stable matching optimization: Posets and stable matchings

-Our goal is to provide a constructive proof of Part {\bf (A)} of Theorem \ref{wDilworth} by describing a strongly polynomial algorithm that solves both the primal and the dual problem.
-The algorithm proves Part {\bf (B)} only in a slighty weaker form by providing an optimal family of chains containing at most $4n$ distinct chains.
-(From a theoretical point of view it might be interesting to prove algorithmically {\bf (B)} but in stable matching applications this is not a central issue.)
+Our next goal is to provide a constructive proof of Theorem \ref{wDilworth} by describing a strongly polynomial algorithm that solves both the primal and the dual problem.
+First, we give an algorithmic proof of Part {\bf (A)} of Theorem \ref{wDilworth}.
 The approach may be viewed as a weighted extension of Fulkerson's \cite{Fulkerson56} elegant proof for the Dilworth theorem, which is based on a reduction to K{\H o}nig's theorem.
+This algorithm proves a weaker form of Part {\bf (B)} by providing an optimal family of chains that consists of at most $4|S|$ distinct chains.
+We will show at the end of the subsection that we can obtain a family of at most $|S|$ distinct chains algorithmically, and thus prove Part {\bf (B)}, by calling the above algorithm as a subroutine at most $2|S|$ times.

 Let $b:V\rightarrow {\bf Z}_+$ be a non-negative integer-valued function on the node-set of a bipartite graph.
 A function $z:E\rightarrow {\bf Z}_+$ is called a {\bf $b$-matching} if $d_z(v) \leq b(v)$ holds for every node $v$ of $G$.
 (Note that $z$ may have components larger than $1$.)
 We need the following extension of K{\H o}nig's theorem (see, for example, Theorem 21.1 in the book \cite{Schrijverbook} of Schrijver in its special case $w\equiv 1$.)